 Ensure the box is acid-free and airtight.
 These features will prevent aging and discoloration.

-Store the box in a cool, dark area such as your closet, basement or a climate controlled storage unit.
+Store your wedding dress box in a cool, dark area such as your closet, basement, or a climate or temperature-controlled storage unit.